metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Confirm-Installation.md

 ## OUTPUTS

-### [bool] True if the reference variable contains valid path or was updated, false otherwise.
+### [bool] True if the reference variable contains valid path or was updated, false otherwise

 ## NOTES